Skip to content

 • Risk of underestimating the situation/overestimating oneself

-Borgarnes walking route
+Eiriksstadir walking route

 While visitors are welcomed by the majestic and 4 million years old Hafnarfjall mountain, at the same time they can admire the imponent Snæfellsjökull glacier in the distance.
 Hvítá river runs along Borgarnes coastline and across Borgarvogur bay, you can have an overlook of the historic, Borg á Mýrum.
 Borgarnes is the l argest urban centre in Borgarfjörður, with around 3.800 inhabitants.
 The town is a well-known resting place for domestic and foreign tourists, but even if you are travelling around the country and passing through Borgarnes, it is worht a visit, as there are many services available, whether it is in the form of accommodation, refreshments or activities and also many resting stops with beautiful views, information signs on the history of Borgarnes and about the ecosystem of Borgarvogur.
 Borgarnes is on the beaten track, either if you are driving in the direction to Snæfellsnes or driving south to Reykjavík or north to Akureyri.
 Numerous hiking trails can be encountered in Borgarnes.
 From new walking paths, with access for carriages and wheelchairs, to hidden paths that are hidden in many places in between the residential areas of Borgarnes, all with different substrates, design and accessibility.
 The hiking trail is connected to the campsite, sports ground and service area but it should be noted that it is needed to walk across highway no. 1 and there is no underpass or brigde.
 Skallagrímsgarður, Vigdísarlaut, Granastaðir, Vesturnes, Suðurnes, Miðnes, Bjössaróló , Hlíðartúnshús and Hjálmaklettur are some examples of fun areas connected to the hiking trail around Borgarnes.
 Area: Borgarnes, Borgarbyggð Address of the starting point: Brákarbraut 15, Borgarnes Level of difficulty: Easy.
 Length: 9.89km/6.14 miles.
 Elevation: 50-100 meters/164-328 ft.
 Markings: No markings.
 Duration: 2 hours.
 Route type: Mud and small rocks substrates.
 Obstacles on the way: Several small steps are on some paths.
 Services in the area: Services around the area and in the camping site in Granastaðir, Borgarbyggð information center.
 Illumination: Part of the route is illuminated.
 Season: The hiking trail is open all year round.
 GPS coordinates starting point: N64°53523 W021°923 GPS coordinates finishing point: N64°53523 W021°923

-Ólafsvík Walking trail
+Ólafsvík walking trail

 A hiking trail around Ólafsvík borders and into the town's heart is enjoyable and diverse.
 Service area is located at the campsite and a lot of resting places along the trail.
 Information signs are plentyful on the trail along side playground equipment for all ages.
 The trail is suitable for everyone who wants to enjoy.
 There is a campsite located on the eastern borders of Ólafsvík and it takes about 10 minutes (walking) into the center of Ólafsvík.
 There you will find facilities for guests like toilets, showers, electricity, cooking facilities and waste disposal.
 An equipped playground is also located in the area.
 Guests who walk through the many hiking trails available, will have the chance to be in contact with nature, appreciate beautiful vegetation and nature.
 Resting stops area also available on the way. Ólafsvík hiking trail is varied and fun.
 The Ólafsvík Forestry Association has put up all the efforts on connecting the forestry with the town, but also with building up a hiking trail going up the mountain Enni and the mountainous area above Ólafsvík.
 There's plenty of information on the hiking trail, views of Ólafsvík and forestry.
 The area is ideal for outdoor activities, and there are numerous activities along the way such as Frisbee golf courses, hop balloons and more.
 Area: Ólafsvík Road number to the starting point: Útnesvegur (nr.
 574) at the Ólafsvík campsite Level of difficulty: Easy Length: 4.26km/2.64 miles Elevation: 50 meters/164 feet Markings: Stakes Duration: 1 hour Route type: small rocks, woodchips Obstacles on the way: Steps on the way Services in the area: Campsite service center Illumination: No illumination Season: This trail is open all year round GPS coordinates starting point: N64°53.3401 W023°41.2849 GPS coordinates finishing point: N64°53.3401 W023°41.2849